 The Cane Corso Bullmastiff Mix requires at least two hours of exercise each day.
 The playtime has to stimulate their bodies and minds enough so that they can stay calm for the rest of the day.
 During playtime, allow them to roam freely, run around, and discover stuff on their own, if possible.

-Many owners will allow their Cane Corso Bullmastiff Mix to roam freely in the backyard with the help of electronic dog doors to keep their furry friends safe and prevent them from escaping.
+Many owners will allow their Cane Corso Bullmastiff Mix to roam freely in the backyard with the help of Wireless Dog Fences to keep their furry friends safe and prevent them from escaping.

 Cane Corso Bullmastiff Mix weight

 The Cane Corso Bullmastiff Mix is a huge dog.
 Fully grown, this gentle giant can weigh 90 to 130 pounds easily.
 However, depending on the parentage, some Cane Corso Bullmastiff Mix can grow as heavy as 160 pounds!